olorondu-emeka/clean-architecture-example/BlogPost.md

 From the above file, the following observations could be made as examples of tight coupling:

-- database query functions are called directly in this file, as reflected by the import on line 1.
+- database query functions are called directly in this file, as reflected by the import on **line 1**.
 A disadvantage of this is that changes made to the `userModel` would directly affect the business logic of the application.

 - the business logic contained in the `controllers/users.js` file has been directly bound to a single type of database (in this case, the in-memory database).
 A change in the type of database used (e.g MongoDB) would mean that several parts of this file containing database query methods would be changed as well.
 Once again, the business logic has been affected by a non-business factor.